Members area

 CMV can also be spread through transplants and transfusions through a donor with either an active or past infection.
 Patients receiving transplants or transfusions are more susceptible because of their weakened immune systems.

-It’s important that children with cCMV have regular hearing tests so that any changes in hearing are picked up early and help is offered quickly.
-If you suspect your new-born child has CMV, you can request urine and saliva swab tests, or a blood test if your child is older.
+Children with cCMV should have regular hearing tests so that any changes in hearing are picked up early and help is offered quickly.

-cCMV causes sensorineural deafness.
+cCMV causes sensorineural deafness, which affects the cochlea (inner ear).
 This type of deafness is permanent and can affect one or both ears.
-Half of the children whose deafness is caused by cCMV will have progressive or late onset deafness (becoming worse over time).

 cCMV may also affect the balance organs in a child’s inner ear, their hearing nerve, or more rarely their ability to interpret sound (auditory processing disorder (APD)).
 Children with cCMV may also experience glue ear, which causes temporary conductive deafness.